ConnorSweeneyDev/.config/README.md

 - scripts &rightarrow; `C:\scripts`

 ## Other Useful Tools
-- PowerToys &rightarrow; Run `winget install Microsoft.PowerToys --source winget`
+- PowerToys &rightarrow; Run `winget install Microsoft.PowerToys --source winget` - my favourite tools are:\
+  Run with an activation shortcut of shift+backspace, input smoothing disabled, clear previous query on launch enabled, preferred monitor primary, all plugins off except window walker - this allows switching windows by searching their name instead of alt tabbing\
+  Color Picker with an activation shortcut of win+shift+c\
+  Screen Ruler with an activation shortcut of win+shift+p\
+  Text Extractor with an activation shortcut of win+shift+t
-- SysInternals &rightarrow; Download from [here](https://learn.microsoft.com/en-us/sysinternals/downloads/) and choose the executables that you want
+- SysInternals &rightarrow; Download from [here](https://learn.microsoft.com/en-us/sysinternals/downloads/) and choose the executables that you want - the only one I use is ZoomIt with the following settings:\
+  Zoom on ctrl+/ with animation turned off\
+  Draw on ctrl+'\
+  Draw on ctrl+;
 - Make &rightarrow; Run `winget install make --source winget`
 - Dependency Walker &rightarrow; Download from [here](https://github.com/lucasg/Dependencies) and put the contents in C:\Dependency Walker
 - scc &rightarrow; As an admin, run `choco install scc` - details can be found [here](https://github.com/boyter/scc)